mindspore-ai/docs/docs/mindspore/programming_guide/source_en/tensor.md

 ### Operations

 Tensor supports a variety of operations, including arithmetic operations and logical operations.
+When two arrays of different shapes are subjected to numerical operations, the `broadcast` mechanism similar to `Numpy` will be triggered.
 Some commonly used operators are as follows:

 - arithmetic operations: add (`+`), subtract (`-`), multiply (`*`), divide (`/`), modulus (`%`), power (`**`), divide (`//`)